-How to Calculate the First Ionization Energy of the Hydrogen Atom Related to the Balmer Series
+How To Calculate The First Ionization Energy Of The Hydrogen Atom Related To The Balmer Series

 The Balmer series is the designation for the spectral lines of emissions from the hydrogen atom.
 These spectral lines (which are photons emitted in the visible-light spectrum) are produced from the energy required to remove an electron from an atom, called ionization energy.
 Since the hydrogen atom only has one electron, the ionization energy required to remove this electron is called the first ionization energy (and for hydrogen, there is no second ionization energy).
 This energy can be calculated in a series of short steps.